criscola/kubernetes-dbaas/docs/dba_guide.md

 ## Stored procedures
 ### Supported operations
 The Operator supports the following operations:
-- Create
+- Database instance creation
-- Delete
+- Database instance deletion
-- Credential rotation
+- Database instance credential rotation

 The DBA should create at least one stored procedure for each operation per DBMS.
 It is possible to have more than one stored procedure for each operation, if required (e.g. one for testing and one for production usage).